Student Events for Culture, Heritage, and Community

 PRIDE at Carle Illinois

-Carle Illinois College of Medicine students joined several community organizations on Saturday, October 1 for the 2022 Champaign-Urbana Pride Fest in Downtown Urbana, Illinois.
+Every year Carle Illinois College of Medicine students join several community organizations in the fall for the annual Champaign-Urbana Pride Fest in Downtown Urbana, Illinois.

 CI MED students, led by the Carle Illinois PRIDE student group, provided educational materials and information affirming LGBTQ+ health care in the community as well as opportunities for attendees to have their vitals checked.